desta88/jQueryImgMask/README.md

 [jQuery - ImgMask] (https://github.com/desta88/jQueryImgMask)
 ==========================================

-jQuery Plugin for masking image using canvas
+jQuery Plugin for masking image using canvas (Support for multiple images)

 This is a jQuery plugin for allow add your image / pattern masking to your images.